elysia090/Lab/docs/IPC.md

 12.9.2.1 flags.fetch_or(SHUTDOWN, Release)
 12.9.2.2 doorbell_ne.fetch_add(1, Relaxed); futex_wake(doorbell_ne, INT_MAX)
 12.9.2.3 doorbell_nf.fetch_add(1, Relaxed); futex_wake(doorbell_nf, INT_MAX)
+12.10 Futex rationale (non-normative but binding for interpretation) 12.10.1 If a wake happens before a waiter enters FUTEX_WAIT, the waiter will observe an epoch mismatch and FUTEX_WAIT will return -EAGAIN, which is treated as a spurious return and triggers a user-space recheck.
+Therefore, epoch increment (Relaxed) followed by FUTEX_WAKE is sufficient; no additional barriers are required beyond head/tail Acquire/Release and the mandated rechecks.
 	13. Ring operations (exact)
 13.1 Producer local state
 13.1.1 Producer MUST keep head_local in private memory.